Today, we celebrate the International Day of the Girl Child!Read More

 Today is International Women’s Day.
 It’s a day celebrating the achievements of women across the globe while also a call to action for greater gender equality.
 Today as we celebrate the amazingness of women, we wanted to share the story of how two females born at different times and on different continents inspired us to release The Groundbreaking Volcanologist this month.
 We’re talking about volcanologist Katia Krafft and 5-year-old Ellie.Read More

-It's Black History Month and it's time to celebrate some amazing women.
-Every year in school, we remember learning about Harriet Tubman & Rosa Parks during this month.
+We are committed to celebrating Black women all year long and not just in February because Black history is history.
+But, February is Black History Month and we never pass up a chance to celebrate and share about some amazing women!
+Every year in school, we remember particularly learning about Harriet Tubman & Rosa Parks in February.
 THESE WOMEN WERE AMAZING and definitely deserve to be remembered for their impact on history.
 But, they aren't the only women whose stories deserve to be told.
 It's time to also learn about Josephine Baker, Madam CJ Walker, Ida B. Wells, and many other amazing women who we never met in school.
 So, let's get learning about these incredible women all month long with our FREE printable memory game for Black History Month!

 Download it by selecting the "Click Here" Button below!